emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ### Intro

-In this guide I explain how create an infrastructure on AWS cloud following design best practicies.
+In this guide I explain how create an infrastructure network on AWS cloud following design best practicies.

-The goal is create a two tier infrastructure with a DMZ for public accessible application and protect sensible infrastructure zones with private subnets.
+The goal is create a two tier netowrk infrastructure with a DMZ for public accessible application and protect sensible infrastructure zones with private subnets.

 A common usage example could be a LAMP application where a Load Balancer that distrubue the traffic across the Web Servers and/or Application Server should be exposed over the internet, instead the Web Servers and the database servers should be protected on private subnets.